hackclub/jams/jams/singles/online-store/en-US.md

 ---

-This is **Part 1** of a two-part workshop in creating your very own store on the web!
+This is **Part 1** of a two-part workshop on creating your very own store on the web!
 You'll design everything from the products you'll sell to the colors and feel of the website.
 At the end, you'll get a chance to pitch your design to the workshop hosts and compete for the title of <font color="#7CFC00">Best Designer</font>!

 If your website looks like something you would make, you did a great job 🎉 Otherwise, go back and brainstorm ways to make your project ✨ unique ✨